Ayush-Raj127/Smart-Expense-Tracker/README.md

 # Smart-Expense-Tracker
 Smart Expense Tracker is a secure full-stack web application built using the MERN stack (MongoDB, Express, React, Node.js).
-The application allows users to register, log in securely, and manage their daily income and expenses with real-time analytics and visual dashboards.
+It allows users to register, log in securely, and manage daily income and expenses with real-time analytics and dashboards.

-This project demonstrates complete frontend–backend integration, RESTful API development, database modeling, authentication, and secure user-specific data handling.
+This project demonstrates complete frontend–backend integration, RESTful API development, authentication, database modeling, and secure user-specific data handling.

 📚 Module-Based Implementation

 The project was developed in structured modules, each focusing on a specific full-stack concept.

-🟢 Module 1: Project Planning & Architecture
+1️⃣ Module 1: Project Planning & Architecture

 Designed high-level system architecture